pwned-tapestry/fourball/CONTRIBUTING.md

 `$git add `
 `$git --rebase continue`

-1. After merge conflicts are resolved, push your feature branch to your fork
+1. After merge conflicts are resolved, push your feature branch to your fork.

 `#from your feature branch`
 `$git push origin feature_api_usernames`

 1. Pull request:

-Go to your fork and open a pull request from your feature branch to the project development branch
+Go to your fork and open a pull request from your feature branch to the project development branch.

 Please reference in the pull request comment the corresponding issue using the [supported keywords](https://help.github.com/articles/closing-issues-via-commit-messages/).

 For example: 'This closes #27 and closes #5.'

-This will update the waffle.io
+This will update the waffle.io.

 In the beginning, 2 people from the organization should review feature pull request.